Osama29/NILM/README.md

                                   xonxoff=0
                                   )
 ```
+by that you will gain the ability to use the USB module to connect to the PZEM-004t by connecting the TTL to UART Module., you hbave to make sure that the wiring and the hardware are connected correctly.

+***
 ## Troubleshooting

+### No Module named 'modbus_tk'
 if you were trying to run `PZEM-004t Raspberry Pi.py` and it showed the following error:
 ```powershell
 Traceback (most recent call last):